-Pupil attendance and Children Missing from Education (CME):
+15 Pupil Attendance and Children Missing from Education (CME)

-It is the responsibility of the boarding houses (Hsms responsibility) to follow up on children who are absent each morning.
+It is the responsibility of the Form Tutor and School Office to follow up on children who are absent each morning.
 Regular or persistent absences will be reported to the DSL.
 Attendance rates will be monitored and parents contacted with regard to any concerns.
 It is expected that a normal healthy child will achieve an attendance level of at least 95% each year.
 Children whose attendance falls below 95% will be deemed to have 'poor' attendance and parents notified.
 Children whose attendance falls below 90% will be a cause for concern and the school will work with parents to improve this.
 Children whose attendance falls below 85% will be referred to the local authority.
+Please refer to our Attendance and Absence Policy for further information.

-All staff should be aware that children going missing, particularly repeatedly, can act as a vital warning sign of a range of safeguarding possibilities.
-This may include abuse and neglect, which may include sexual abuse or exploitation and child criminal exploitation.
+All staff should be aware that children being absent from education for prolonged periods and/or on repeat occasions can act as a vital warning sign of a range of safeguarding issues.
+This may include abuse and neglect, which may include sexual abuse or exploitation and child criminal exploitation - particularly county lines.
 It may indicate mental health problems, risk of substance abuse, risk of travelling to conflict zones, risk of female genital mutilation or risk of forced marriage.
 Early intervention is necessary to identify the existence of any underlying safeguarding risk and to help prevent the risks of a child going missing in future.
-Attendance rates are carefully monitored by school staff and all concerns must be reported and checked against our school management system.
+Attendance rates are carefully monitored by school staff and all concerns of persistent absences and children missing education must be reported and checked against our school management system.